TommasoBelluzzo/StrataXL/README.md

     * deploys the latest release of IKVM into the `\StrataXL\Libraries\` folder;
     * downloads the latest release of OpenGamma Strata;
     * converts the JAR files of the package into .NET libraies and places the output into the `\StrataXL\Libraries\` folder.
  1. The step above can be performed as a stand-alone procedure when an upgrade of OpenGamma Strata is requested.
+If an upgrade of IKVM is also necessary, a new ZIP archive with a more recent release can be embedded to the Visual Studio solution.

 ## Usage